Neel-cre/abcd/README.md

 Ensure you have Python 3.7+ installed.
 Then install the required Python packages: pip install -r Requirements.txt

-after simply setting up the Requirements you can run the python file to get the results Results
+1. After simply setting up the Requirements you can run the python file to get the results
-After training, you should see results similar to this:
+2. After training, you should see results similar to this:

 ![image](https://github.com/user-attachments/assets/000182a5-50e7-4e94-8664-412479b0c16e)
 ![image](https://github.com/user-attachments/assets/c39aa5bf-6fb4-4c67-9132-8d071db120f9)